New rules make British takeovers tougher

 Willett said that bidders may need longer than four weeks to structure acquisition financing and obtain the necessary approvals from lenders, particularly if the deal is complicated.

 According to figures from Thomson Reuters, deals involving a British target or acquirer are already slowing down.
-With the third quarter soon concluding, activity stands at $88.5 billion, compared to $130 billion in the year-ago quarter.
+With the third quarter soon concluding, activity stands at $88.5 billion (56.2 billion pounds), compared to $130 billion in the year-ago quarter.

 Under the existing rules, bidders could remain anonymous even when talks became public and there was no deadline for a formal bid unless the target asked for one to be imposed.